hhajibadri/cse15l-lab-reports/lab3report/lab3report.md

 # Lab 3 Report

-I choose ArrayExamples and ArrayTests to demonstrate the bug and symptom
+**I choose ArrayExamples and ArrayTests to demonstrate the bug and symptom.**

 ```java
 @Test